-The major risk factor predisposing to thyroid cancer is exposure to ionizing radiation during the first 2 decades of life.
+The major risk factor predisposing to thyroid cancer is previous exposure to ionizing radiation at the area of the neck, especially during the first 2 decades of life.
 Therefore it’s not strange that the incidence of papillary carcinomas among children exposed to the chernobyl disaster was high.
-Dietary deficiency of iodine is linked With follicular thyroid carcinoma.
+Dietary deficiency of iodine is also linked with follicular thyroid carcinoma.

 42. Anterior lobe pituitary tumours and their consequences.
 Posterior lobe syndromes.
 Disorders associated with hypopituarism (Sheehan syndrome, chromophobic adenoma, empty sella syndrome, suprasellar tumours)

 44. Pathology of the parathyroid glands (hyperplasia, adenoma, causes of hypoparathyreoidism).
 Multiple endocrine neoplasms